 1. A top Arthritis Healing Superfood.
 Olive oil is a mainstay of The Arthritis Healing Diet due to its rich supply of polyphenols, powerful antioxidants also found in green tea and red wine.
 These compounds block the oxidative damage that free radical molecules wreak on cells, accelerating the aging and degeneration of joint tissue.

 2. Two tablespoons of pain relief.
 Research shows that consuming olive oil produces the same pain-relieving effect in your joints as a 200-mg tablet of ibuprofen.
 That’s certainly impressive, especially when you consider that using olive oil won’t put you at risk for the intestinal bleeding and kidney damage that can occur when you use NSAIDs long-term.
 But don’t overdo it: Studies also show that consuming no more than two tablespoons at a time produces the optimal health benefit.

 3. Not all olive oil is healing.
 Olive oil cools joint pain by blocking inflammation, but you’ll only get this benefit from “extra virgin olive oil” (EVOO), the liquid of the first olive pressing.
 This makes EVOO far richer in oleocanthal, a natural compound which exerts strong anti-inflammatory effects in the body.
 It’s easy to detect how “healing” your olive oil is because oleocanthal produces a peppery burning feeling in the back of your throat.
 The stronger this stinging sensation, the higher its healing properties.

 5. Not for high heat cooking.
-EVOO has a low smoke point, meaning that high heat will destroy its healing benefits–although light sautéing is fine.
+EVOO has a low smoke point, meaning that high heat destroys its healing benefits — although light sautéing is fine.
 The ideal way to enjoy it is fresh “Mediterranean style,” splashed on fresh produce and lightly cooked vegetables, as salad dressings, as a dip for whole grain bread, or as a flavorful veggie topping.